Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Main Results and Examples

 with $\phi(s) = (s-1) D_s(P\|\cQ)$ as defined in Lemma~\ref{lm:universal-limit}. \end{definition} The map $c \mapsto R_c$ on $(a, b)$ is monotonically increasing (cf.\ Lemma~\ref{lm:hmono}), and furthermore we find $R_0 = D_0(P\|\cQ)$ and $R_1 = D(P\|\cQ)$, as well as $R_{\infty} \geq D_{\infty}(P\|\cQ)$.

 \begin{theorem} Let $\mathbb{H} = \big(\cX, P, \{\cQ_n\}_{n \in \mathbb{N}} \big)$ be such that Axioms~\ref{ax:prod}--\ref{ax:para} are satisfied on $(a,1]$.
-Then, for any $R \geq 0$,
+Then, for any $R > R_a$,

-Moreover, if $R \geq R_a$ equality holds. \end{theorem} The proof is given in Section~\ref{sec:hoeffding}.
+\end{theorem} The proof is given in Section~\ref{sec:hoeffding}.
 The case where $\cQ_n = \{ Q^{\times n} \}$ are singletons is attributed to Hoeffding~\cite{hoeffding65}.
 Note that if $R \geq D(P\|\cQ)$ the right hand side of~\eqref{eq:hoeffding-thm} evaluates to zero, revealing that in this case the error of the first kind will decay slower than exponential in $n$.
 Otherwise the right hand side is always positive.

 Our second result considers the case where type-II error probability goes to zero exponentially with a rate exceeding the mutual information $D(P\|\cQ)$.
 In this case, we find that type-I error probability converges to 1 exponentially fast, and the exponent is determined by the R\'enyi divergence $D_s(P\|\cQ)$, with $s > 1$.